 Systems are in place to provide you with safe drinking water.
 The state of Minnesota and local water systems work to protect drinking water sources.
 For example, we might work to seal an unused well to prevent contamination of the groundwater.
 We treat water to remove harmful contaminants.
 And we do extensive testing to ensure the safety of drinking water.

-If we detect a problem, we take corrective action and notify the public.
-Water from a public water system like yours is tested more thoroughly and regulated more closely than water from any other source, including bottled water.
+If we detect a problem, we take immediate corrective action and notify the public.
+Water from public water systems are tested more thoroughly and regulated more closely than water from any other source, including bottled water.